 It’s important to know that people who have been diagnosed with cancer can be at risk for VTE after successful treatment, even years after treatment has ended.

-While cancer can present many challenges, keep in mind that you do not need to cope with this diagnosis on your own.
-Your friends and family are important sources of strength and support.
-There are also many local and national support services available to assist you.
+You do not need to cope with cancer on your own.
+There are local and national support services available to assist you.

 Financial Assistance.
-There are many organizations that provide help with medical billing, insurance coverage, and reimbursement issues.
-There is also financial assistance available to help people who cannot afford the cost of their medications.
-Good places to start your research are the websites of the Cancer Financial Assistance Coalition (www.cancerfac.org) and the Partnership for Prescription Assistance (www.pparx.org).
+Many organizations provide help with medical billing, insurance coverage and reimbursement issues.
+There are also financial assistance organizations for people who cannot afford the cost of their medications.
+Good places to start are the websites of the Cancer Financial Assistance Coalition (www.cancerfac.org) and the Medicine Assistance Tool (medicineassistancetool.org).

 Benefits and Entitlements.
-Local and county government agencies can give you information on Social Security, state disability, Medicaid, income maintenance, the Low Income Heating Energy Assistance Program (LIHEAP), and food stamps.
-Check your local phone directory for listings.
+Local and national government agencies can give you information on Social Security, Medicaid, disability issues, SNAP benefits and more.
+Check your local phone directory for listings or visit www.usa.gov/benefits.

 Browse by Diagnosis